Ten Days in Italy Itinerary: The Ultimate Guide to Seeing 3 Beautiful Cities

 Photo by Luca Severin on Pexels.com

 We headed down to Florence from Venice on our fourth day of our ten days in Italy itinerary.
 Florence was the perfect mix of night life, historical sites, and beautiful scenery all within short walking distance of each other.
+There is so much to see in this magical city, so it is pertinent that you do research ahead of time to determine how many days in Florence are enough for your visit.

 We kicked off our visit with a trip to two of Florence’s world-renowned art museums: the Accademia and Uffizi Galleries.
 These museums are brimming with collections from some of the greatest artists of all time so I would consider both of these a must-visit in your Florence itinerary.
 To round out the day, we popped into the 800 year-old Santa Maria Perfumery located in the heart of Florence.